 Helping older people to understand and use digital technology is what we do

-But while we are under threat from COVID-9, that is impossible.
+But while we are under threat from COVID-19, that is impossible.
 There are no indoor places to meet.
-We cannot offer classes, run workshops, handle your phone, tablet or laptop, and we cannot get close enough to see your screen.
+We cannot offer classes or run workshops in the old way.
+Handle your phone, tablet or laptop is risky, and we cannot get close enough to see your screen with you.

 1. Offline digital help — phone or text